Skip to main content

 Database growth

 The database size increases over time as the Ethereum chain grows.
 The database is in its most optimal state immediately after a sync or full pruning.
-Following the initial sync, the database grows at around 27 GB per week.
 To maintain this process, occasional resyncing or pruning of the node is necessary to bring it back to its optimal database size.
 For more info on managing node disk usage growth, see how to reduce database size.

 A larger disk space allocation reduces the need for frequent maintenance and alleviates concerns about the chain outgrowing the available space.
 It's worth noting that the only drawback of running a smaller disk is the requirement for more regular resyncing or pruning.